invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 - hosts a copy of the AD DS directory store
 - provides authentication/authorization service for the domain
-- replication, updates to one DC propogate throughout the domain and forest
+- replication, updates to one DC propagate throughout the domain and forest
 - admin access to manage user accounts and network resources